sqrt9/BooksRPC/README.md

 You will need homebrew and deno.
 Deno is a nice JS/TS interpreter with URL imports.
 - Launch agents go into ~/Library/LaunchAgents.
-Check you can run the script (it has the right permissions) with:
+First check you can run the script (it has the right permissions) with:

 deno run --allow-env --allow-run --allow-net --allow-read --allow-write --allow-ffi --allow-import --unstable-kv main.ts